Hritikraj8804/KodeKloud_Engineer/Linux_1/19_Selinux_Installation.md

 ssh into the App Server 2: `ssh steve@172.16.238.11`

 Run the following command to update the package manager and ensure you have the latest package information: `sudo yum update`

+Install the required SELinux packages by running the following command: `sudo yum install selinux-policy selinux-policy-targeted`